 At the Norwood 1 stage, there is almost no significant hairline recession.
 Most people do not even realise that they are experiencing hair loss at this stage.
-If the the patient is not happy with their natural hairline, hair transplant just for hairline can be considered.
+If the patient is not happy with their natural hairline, a hair transplant just for hairline can be considered.

 At Norwood stage 2, people notice the signs of receding hairline in the early stages.
 Even though it does not call for a hair transplant at this stage, people can be a little worried about the progression of hairline recession.
 A slight recession of the hairline around the temples at this stage is also known as the mature or adult hairline.
-At that stage, hair transplant just for hairline can be a permanent solution.
+At that stage, a hair transplant just for hairline can be a permanent solution.

 At Norwood 3 stage, receding hairline early stages can seem a little bit more noticeable.
 The M, V, or U-shaped hairline starts to form creating bald or sparse areas around the temples.
-A hair transplant for receding hairline can restore the hair loss.
+A hair transplant for receding hairline can restore hair loss.

 At Norwood stage 4, the hairline recedes even further and creates a band between the vertex and forehead.
 In that stage, the patient should consider a comprehensive hair transplant.

 At the Norwood 6 stage, temples are completely bald and join with the vertex leaving a very sparse band of the hairline or no hair in between.
-Hair transplant for receding hairline is suitable at that stage as the hairloss is severe.
+Hair transplant for receding hairline is suitable at that stage as the hair loss is severe.

 The Norwood 7 stage indicates complete balding at the top of the head which makes the person need to go through at least 2 hair transplant operations to achieve a full head of hair.